 Error Possible cause Rectification Controller is not ready Data transmission to SMCP33 is not possible (communication error): In the <communication> tab, select the PC port to which you connected the SMCP33 (e.g. "COM-1").</communication> Incorrect COM port selected.
 The port used can be found in the device manager of your PC.
 Communication cable not connected or interrupted (incorrect converter used).
-Function is not guaranteed with third- party 4-wire cables and 2-wire Nanotec converters do not function.
-Use the recommended RS232-RS485 converter from Nanotec: Order number: ZK-RS485-RS232 A non-existent motor number (module number) is set.
+Use the recommended RS232- RS485 converter from Nanotec: • Order identifier: ZK-RS485-RS232 A non-existent motor number (module number) is set.
 Set the correct module address.
 See the separate manual on NanoPro.
 The power supply of the SMCP33 is interrupted.
 Check voltage supply, switch on if necessary.
 Another open program is blocking the COM port to which the SMCP33 is connected.
 Close down other programs on your PC.
 Inadmissible data was sent to the controller during the output of a travel profile.
 Click on the <yes> button to stop the travel profile.
 The SMCP33 switches back to the "Ready" state.
-The data can then be resent to the controller.</yes> Transmission error Data transmission to the SMCP33 is disturbed (sender or receiver are disturbed).
+The data can then be resent to the controller.</yes> Multiple controllers with the same address are installed in the evaluation board.
+Install the controllers one after the other and assign a unique motor address to each.
+Transmissio n error Data transmission to the SMCP33 is disturbed (sender or receiver are disturbed).
 Check the possible causes for the transmission error and rectify the cause of the error.
 Position error A button was clicked while the controller was in error mode (position error or limit switch in normal operation).
-Click the <yes> button in the error message: the error is reset.</yes> Red LED on the SMCP33 lights up.
+Click the <yes> button in the error message; the error is reset.</yes> Red LED on the SMCP33 lights up.
 Overtemperature of power electronics > 75 °C Switch off controller and allow to cool.
 The error is reset when the SMCP33 is disconnected from the power supply unit.
 Undervoltage Check voltage supply.